newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/daycare-license.md

 - `Business Registration Certificate|business-reg-certificate`
 - `Certificate of Formation|certificate-formation`
 - Letter of certification from the local government indicating the building’s previous type of use
-- Water bills and water testing reports from your local government
+- Water bill and a water testing report from your local government
-- Site map of your site with the location of the outdoor playing area
+- Map of your business location with the location of the outdoor playing area
-- Pay any associated fees
+- Payment made for any associated fees

 ### After the Initial Application